 The dop stick is a very important aid to the Lapidary Artist, allowing for a method to securely hold a stone whilst it being worked.
 While at the same time keeping fingers away from the highly abrasive and fast rotating grinding wheels.
 Ask anyone who has used a Lapidary grinding machine without a dop stick […]

 Without silicon carbide grits it would be very difficult to run a rock tumbler.
-The various grits, for example: 80, 220 and 400 are used to progressively grind out the imperfections on your rocks, with the 80 grit being the most aggressive.
-Another important material for the tumble process is the Polish, this comes last […]
+The various grits, for example: 20, 60, 80, 220 and 400, 600 and 1200 are used to progressively grind out the imperfections on your rocks, with the 20 grit being the most aggressive.
+Another important material for the tumble process is […]

 Muddy Sunday – Slicing the Zebra Stone and Printstone Just over a year ago we were asked by a client if we could work some Zebra Stone for her and create some pendants which we did, and ever since we have been looking for some Zebra Stone of our own to work with.
 Not so […]